burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   Each requirement ends with a semicolon, but one more time all `expr` inside curly braces should not have semicolons.

 * **A Type Requirement.**
-  Example of type requirement contraints (type-6):
+  Example of type requirement constraints (type-6):
     ```cpp
     template <typename S>
     concept String = requires